Working Grade (WG)

-5) If the target grade is A*, then there should be a teacher comment outlining additional targets that the student should aim for.
+4) If the Target Grade is A*, then there should be a teacher comment outlining additional targets that the student should aim for.

-6) If the mock grade is higher than the working grade, this must be explained in the teacher comment.
+5) If the Mock Grade is higher than the Working Grade, this must be explained in the teacher comment.

 7) The grades stated should reflect the year and level that the student is currently studying.
-Therefore year 12 grades should reflect performance, targets and predicted outcomes for year 12 (AS) examinations and not their final A2 results.
+Therefore Year 12 grades should reflect performance, targets and predicted outcomes for Year 12 (AS) examinations and not their final A level results.

-A reminder that the following grades expectations are required for students to enter GCSE and A2 respectively.
+A reminder that the following grades expectations are required for students to enter into Year 12 and Year 13 respectively.

-GCSE to AS level – minimum 6Bs for GCSE examinations
+GCSE to Year 12 – minimum 6Bs for GCSE examinations

-AS to A2 level – minimum 3Cs for AS examinations
+Year 12 to Year 13 – minimum 3Cs for AS examinations

 If you have any concerns about this, please do not hesitate to contact Lee Kirby, Director of Studies.